Inspari/inspari-config/README.md

 ### Usage

-The most common usage patternis to create a `config.py` file that defines the application configuration.
+The most common usage pattern is to create a `config.py` file that _defines_ the configuration.
 The configuration itself is parsed from environment variables.
-They are typically read from a `.env` file during local development, injected at runtime in pipelines, and passed via application settings in production.
+They are typically read from a `.env` file during local development.

 A minimal example is bundled, with the configuration defined in `example_config.py`, a few variables in `example.env`, and the typical access pattern (i.e. how settings are access in application code) illustrated in `example_usage.py`.